 Prior to joining the YMCA in July 2015, Sharon served as the Senior Vice President, Facilities and Real Estate at New York-Presbyterian Hospital where she oversaw $2 billion of active projects geared towards expanding and improving facilities to better serve the needs of patients and their families.
 Previously, Ms. Greenberger was chief operating officer for the New York City Department of Education, where she was responsible for coordinating all operations and programs serving the city's 1.1 million public school children.
 Prior to that she was president and CEO of the New York City School Construction Authority and she served as chief of staff for New York City's Deputy Mayor for Economic Development and Rebuilding from 2002 to 2005.
 She has also held positions at New York University, the Alliance for Downtown New York, the Partnership for New York City, Clinton Housing Development Company, and the San Francisco Education Fund.

-The Rev. Phillip A. Jackson was named Priest-in-charge of Trinity Church Wall Street in January 2020, in addition to his duties as Vicar.
-As Priest-in-charge, Rev. Jackson performs all duties of the Rector, including acting as the spiritual leader of the parish, managing operations, parish programs, the clergy, staff, and all resources and facilities of the church.
+The Rev. Phillip A. Jackson was named the 19th Rector of Trinity Church Wall Street in February 2022.
+Prior to his institution as Rector, Rev. Jackson served as Priest-in-charge for two years, performing all duties of a Rector, including acting as the spiritual leader of the parish and managing operations, parish programs, the clergy, staff, and all resources and facilities of the church.

 Rev. Jackson joined Trinity in 2015 as Vicar, leading ministry programs that touch upon every aspect of parish life, including liturgies, music, education programming, membership, and stewardship.